AnarManafov/dataharbor/app/doc/api/host_name.md

 # Server's Host API

+## Host name

-Get information about the host, where xrootd is running.
+Get information about the host where the xrootd server is running.

 ## Method title